Gold Obverse Trial Strikes

 Very few gold medals of Coronations of European Kings, have the fascination and excitement of these 2 gold Obverse Die Trials.
 Additionally, in this case they also celebrate Matthias' rise to be the Holy Roman Emperor.
 They are historically significant and numismatically important since they document a Coronation and accession to the position of Holy Roman Emperor.

-These PCGS certified Matthias Gold Obverse Die Trial strikes defy logic and history, both surviving 500 years in gem condition.
-They belong in the finest European collection of gold coins, in a world-class collection of numismatic treasures, or in a major Museum showcasing their history and significance.
+These PCGS certified Matthias Gold Obverse Die Trial strikes defy logic and history, both surviving 400 years in gem condition.
+They belong in the finest collection of European gold coins, in a world-class collection of numismatic treasures, or in a major Museum showcasing their history and significance.

-These are both Plate Coins in the Forschner reference book:
+These are both illustrated in the Forschner reference book:

 Featured on the cover of Mint Error News Magazine Issue 54: